thomas-parrish/synapse-test/README.md

 ## 🤖 AI Development Tools

-Yes — ChatGPT was used as an AI pair-programmer during development for brainstorming, refactoring suggestions, test scaffolding, and documentation.
+ChatGPT was used as an AI pair-programmer during development for brainstorming, refactoring suggestions, test scaffolding, and documentation.
 No GitHub Copilot, Cursor, or Cody were used in this project.

 ---